Skip to content

 You must identify bias during this step as well.
 Biases can appear in the data, among the interviewees, and even within your objectives and methodologies.
 According to SAGE Publishing, researchers should “acknowledge preconceived notions and actively work to neutralize them” at this early step.

-2. Annotate the transcripts
+2. Annotate the Transcripts

 Annotation is the process of labeling relevant words, phrases, sentences, or sections with codes.
 These codes help identify important qualitative data types and patterns.
 Labels can be about actions, activities, concepts, differences, opinions, processes, or whatever you think is relevant.
 Annotations will help you organize your data for dissemination.